bsolomon1124/misc/PyPIGuide.md

 Note that the above are two separate steps.
 The first consists of creating your distribution, mainly via putting a new directory `dist/` under your project’s root directory.
 The project is actually uploaded in the second step.

-You **invoke setup from the command line** to _produce eggs, upload to PyPI, and automatically include all packages in the directory where the setup.py lives_
+You **invoke setup from the command line** to _produce eggs, upload to PyPI, and automatically include all packages in the directory where the setup.py lives_.
+See the [command reference](https://setuptools.readthedocs.io/en/latest/setuptools.html#command-reference) section of the `setuptools` docs for detail on each command.
+One of particular importance is the [upload](https://setuptools.readthedocs.io/en/latest/setuptools.html#upload-upload-source-and-or-egg-distributions-to-pypi) command.

 > _Note_: Most examples will shown snippets such as
 >